chrigro/misu/README.rst

 ----

-Most of the time you will probably work with ``misu`` interactively, and it will be most convenient to import the entire namespace:
+Most of the time you will probably work with ``misu`` interactively, and it will be most convenient to import the unit symbols into the global namespace:

 .. code:: python

-    from misu import *
+    import misu

+    u = misu.UnitNamespace(context='all')
+    misu.units_to_this_ns(u)

     mass = 100*kg
     print(mass >> lb)

-The symbol ``kg`` got imported from the ``misu`` package.
+The symbol ``kg`` defined in the UnitNamespace u is no known in global namespace.
 We redefine the shift operator to perform inline conversions.
-The code above
+The code above produces:
-produces:

 ::